anaconda/nbpresent/README.rst

 Install
 -------

-    Note: installing directly off this repo won't work, as we don't ship the built JavaScript and CSS assets.
+    Note: installing directly off the ``git`` repo won't work, as we don't ship the built JavaScript and CSS assets.
 See more about `developing <#develop>`__ below.

 ``pip``